viniciuslazzari/PokemonPrediction/README.md

 ## How to make predictions 🔮

-After the model training, any pokemon can be created and send to the algorithm, that will predict the probability  of him being **Legendary**.
+Once the model is trained, any pokemon can be created and send to the algorithm, that will predict the probability of him being **Legendary**.
-For this, the only thing that you have to do is to edit the `predictions` file, creating a new line and adding the pokemon stats.
-The next time you will run the model the pokemon will be printed in terminal, with his probability.
+The only thing that you have to do is to edit the `predictions` file, creating a new line and adding the pokemon stats.
+The next time that the algorithm run, the pokemon created will be printed in terminal, along with his probability.

 ## Technologies 💻